Sharing Guidelines

 • Diagnostic facility

-• Residential setting (for home births or hospice care only)
+• Residential setting (for home births, hospice care and pre-approved home health)

 C. Sharing Limits